-Join Nick Brazzi for an in-depth discussion in this video Translating the language on a page, part of Up and Running with the Chrome Browser.
+Join Nick Brazzi for an in-depth discussion in this video Translating the language on a page, part of Learning the Chrome Browser.

 - At some point, you'll probably find yourself landing on a webpage that is not in a language that you understand.
 Clearly this will happen if you're planning a trip internationally, but it can happen at other times too.
 There's a feature built into Chrome that will automatically translate the text on webpages from one language to another.
 This is the webpage for Trenitalia, which is a railway company in Italy.
 Most people travelling in Italy will look at this webpage at some point to plan transportation.
 Now there are a few things that you should look for on a page like this.

 First, this site does have an English language version built in.
 If you take a look at this page, up here at the top where it says Italiano, this is a menu I can click on, and there's an English language version.
 If I click on that, it loads the English version of this page.
 This is the first thing you should look for.
 Chrome's built-in translation tool is great, but if there's a version of the site that you're visiting that's already laid out in your language, that's always gonna be better.